pbmanis/GIFFittingToolbox/README.md

 # GIFFittingToolbox

+This is a clone of the GIFFittingToolbox from Pozzorini et al.
+The branch "update_weave" replaces the scipy.weave imports with import of standalone weave (scipy.weave has been deprecated).

 The content of this web page is associated with the following publications:

 C. Pozzorini, S. Mensi, O. Hagens, R. Naud, C. Koch and W. Gerstner, Automated high-throughput characterization of single neurons by means of simplified spiking neuron models,PLOS Computational Biology 2015